Holland Heritage delivers expert heritage advice to public, private and third sector clients.

 Dr David Marshall, Chairman, Museum of Cider

-“Over the years Edward has been relied upon to provide his expertise to a broad range of Prince’s Regeneration Trust heritage projects including Denbigh Hospital, Montagu Monuments and our award-winning Middleport Pottery.
-He is now acting as a consultant to us on the Old War Office and also as a BRICK mentor.”
+“Over the years Edward has been relied upon to provide his expertise to a broad range of Prince’s Regeneration Trust heritage projects including Denbigh Hospital, Montagu Monuments and our award-winning Middleport Pottery.”

 Ros Kerslake, former Chief Executive The Prince’s Regeneration Trust